scopeusc/scope-f18/lesson-3/README.md

 `resizable: false`
 * Note: be sure that the last specification in the list does not have a comma following it.

 Last but not least, we’ll need to display the interactive portion of the sound machine in the window.
-Add the following excerpt to app/js/index.js:
+Add the following snippet to **app/js/index.js**:
 ```
 'use strict';